satijalab/PASTA/README.md

 # Links

 [Seurat](www.satijalab.org/seurat): R package for the analysis, integration, and exploration of scRNA-seq data

-[CPA-Perturb-seq]: Preprint describing analytical methods for characterizing APA in single-cell datasets
+[CPA-Perturb-seq](link): Preprint describing analytical methods for characterizing APA in single-cell datasets